Blockstream/satellite/doc/antenna-pointing.md

 the app to display **true north** instead of the **magnetic north**.
 The azimuth angle provided by our dish alignment tool refers to true north.
-Also, if using an ordinary compass or a compass-based satellite finder, make sure to convert the true azimuth obtained from the dish alignment tool into magnetic azimuth.
+Also, if using an ordinary compass or a compass-based satellite finder, make sure to convert the true azimuth obtained from the dish alignment tool into the magnetic azimuth.
 You can get both the true and magnetic azimuth angles using a tool such as the [Dish Pointer](https://www.dishpointer.com).